KSDunne/whisper_riding_school/README.md

 States the four main services that Whisper Riding School offer through the website and the business.
 These are; 1. 'lessons', 2. 'education' of diverse horse riding disaplines, 3. 'advice on gear' and 4. 'boarding and livery'.

+### Around the World

+'Around the World' is the second page of this website and it offers the user 4 educational snippets.
+The user can learn about riding disaplines from around the world Photos of dressage, polo, horse ball and western riding can be seen here with short explainations of each.

+### Contact Us

+A form with 4 input boxes and a submit button.
+Two of the fields are required.
+The required fields are 'Name' and 'Phone number'.
+Optional fields are email and a message.
+There is placeholder text in each field of the form.

+### Map

+Google maps feature

 ### Footer

 Which displays the business adress and social media links.